 Tyna dropped his debut solo single ‘Overjoyed’ in 2009.
 More recently, he formed The Nok, with Darren Mathiassen and Chris Yeabsley.
 The Nok released their self-titled debut album in 2011.

-That same year Tyna won the Maioha Māori song of the year award at The Silver Scrolls for the song ‘Ease My Mind: Ko Koe’ off The Nok's debut, and The Nok won best pop album at the Māori Music Awards.
+That same year Tyna won the Maioha Māori song of the year at the APRA Silver Scroll awards for the song ‘Ease My Mind: Ko Koe’ off The Nok's debut, and The Nok won best pop album at the Māori Music Awards.

 Tyna not only is a talented singer and MC but also is an accomplished guitarist – that’s him shredding on ‘Stop The Music’ by P-Money.
 He guested on several releases by both Scribe and P-Money.
 Tyna has also appeared on recordings by Nesian Mystic, Juse, Baitercell and Schumacher, Dam Native and Home Brew.